 James E. Augerot

 Descriptive analysis of contemporary standard Russian.
-Detailed phonetic transcription, discussion of major Great Russian dialects as well as variations in popular speech, examination of common roots and productive derivational elements in Russian words, and elementary principles of syntax.
-Prerequisite: either RUSS 303 or RUSS 350; LING 200.
+Includes detailed phonetic transcription, discussion of major Great Russian dialects, as well as variations in popular speech, examination of common roots, and productive derivational elements in Russian words, and elementary principles of syntax.
+Prerequisite: either RUSS 303 or RUSS 350; either LING 200 or LING 400.
 Offered: W.

 We will examine the phonology and morphology of Standard Literary Russian from a descriptive perspective.
 There will be brief excursions into the Cyrillic Alphabet, major dialectal divisions, both geographical and social, and the sources, especially OCS, of modern Russian vocabulary.